It is unrecommended to learn to jump before you can stand

 The easiest part where you just stack Zs and do occasional Tetrises with Is

-Whenever you see ① a platform where you can prop a S (left green part below) and ② a field where the height difference with the platform is no more than 2 (right green part below), you can do a SZ Prop.
+Whenever you see ① a platform where you can prop an S (left purple part below) and ② a field where the height difference with the platform is no more than 2 (the right sky blue part below), you can do a SZ Prop.

 If you repeat this two or more times, it could be considered as ST Stacking.
 If you use SZ Prop on a flat surface twice, it is possible to return to a regular 7-2 stacking by placing a J/L.

 If you repeat this three to four times, you can use an I to return to regular 7-2 stacking, but repeating it more than two times is generally not recommended because it is risky.

 An example of doing an SZ Prop/ST Stacking mid-game: